Your team just launched a new feature — Hooray!

 For example, in FullStory’s Q3 release, they announced updates to their conversion flow, mobile app and metrics pages.

-All of which are important to their customers but some help drive experience while other features focus on the ROI of using a tool like FullStory.
+All of these are important to their customers, but some help drive experience while other features focus on the ROI of using a tool like FullStory.

 Fun email feature announcements